Mostafa-100/Food-delivery-app-api/README.md

 # Food Delivery App

-This is a **Food Delivery App** built for learning purposes and to be added to my portfolio.
+This is the backend side of **Food Delivery App** built for learning purposes and to be added to my portfolio.
 It is not a real commercial project but demonstrates how a food ordering system works.

 ## Features